-- Tutoring: Young men who require to learn important skills or go back to school receive tutoring in the recovery community.
+- Tutoring: Young men and women who require to learn important skills or go back to school receive tutoring in the recovery community.
 Some of the topics include how to handle finances rationally.

 - Personal accountability: Peer leaders help every man in the program to develop a personal sense of accountability.

-- Job assistance: The recovery community helps the young men to discover their passion and strengths and secure employment in the field they prefer.
+- Job assistance: The recovery community helps the young men and women to discover their passion and strengths and secure employment in the field they prefer.

 - Workout and nutrition plans: The program provides nutritional planning sessions and individualized personal training.
-Certified nutritionists and trainers help the men reach fitness and health goals for a healthy recovery.
+Certified nutritionists and trainers help the men and women reach fitness and health goals for a healthy recovery.

-Find the Best Men’s Sober Living Services at The District Recovery
+Find the Best Sober Living Services at The District Recovery

 Don’t allow addiction to take away the productive years of your life.
 Seek the help of a professional to help you overcome your struggle and understand how to find the proper treatment for depressants vs stimulants.
 Contact us at 844.287.8506 and begin your journey to sobriety and better living.